paymentsds/mpesa-java-sdk/README.md

 # M-Pesa SDK for JAVA

-M-Pesa SDK for JAVA is an unofficial library aiming to help develbusinesses integrating every [M-Pesa](https://developer.mpesa.vm.co.mz) operations to their JAVA applications.
+M-Pesa SDK for JAVA is an unofficial library aiming to help developer businesses integrating every [M-Pesa](https://developer.mpesa.vm.co.mz) operations to their JAVA applications.

 ## Features <a name="features"></a>